afrin2315/smart_attend/README.md

 After the frontend is live:

 1. Copy the Vercel production URL
-2. Add it to the Render `CORS_ORIGINS` value
+2. Add it to the backend `CORS_ORIGINS` value in Render or Railway
 3. Redeploy the backend if needed
-4. Confirm login and API requests from the hosted frontend
+4. Confirm login, session creation, scan flow, and live updates from the hosted frontend

 ### 4. Example production env files